ciandt-dev/docker-hub-memcached/README.md

 By utilizing Docker technologies, that already provides an easy way of spinning up new environments along with its dependecies.
 This image can speed up developers which different backgrounds and equipments to create quickly a new local environment allowing them to easily integrate in automated tests and deployment pipelines.

-At this moment we have the following versions:
+At this moment we have the following version(s)

 ## [Acquia](#acquia)